Rambouillet

 Circa 1970.

-René Perrot is primarily an animal artist, who usually stylizes his subjects.
-His decorative style is counterbalanced here by the extremely realistic treatment of the stag, unusual in post-war tapestry.
-The title of the tapestry refers to the great French hunts that he illustrated extensively, for example in "Sologne," on loan to the Musée de la Chasse in Gien from the Mobilier National.
+René Perrot is essentially an animalier artist, who usually stylizes.
+His decorative vein is counterbalanced here by the extremely realistic treatment of the deer, unusual in post-war tapestry.
+The title of the cartoon refers to the great French hunts that he abundantly illustrated, for example in "Sologne", deposited at the Musée de la Chasse de Gien by the Mobilier National.